Liouville Conformal Field Theory on even-dimensional spheres: Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere

-where $\phi$ has the law of the Liouville field on $\mathbb{S}^d$ with marked points $(\bm \psi x,\bm{\chi})$.
+where $\phi$ has the law of the Liouville field on $\mathbb{S}^d$ with marked points $(\psi (\bm x),\bm{\alpha})$ with $\psi(\bm x)\coloneqq(\psi(x_1),\cdots,\psi(x_N))$.
 By doing so, the property of conformal covariance of the GMC measure allows to say that the law of the corresponding Liouville measure on $\mathcal{M}$ is the same as the pushforward by $\psi$ of the Liouville measure on the sphere.
+This definition is consistent with the transformation rule~\eqref{conformal_covariance} on the sphere provided by the conformal covariance of the field.

-All the previous properties (A-type anomaly, conformal covariance of the vertex operators) can be transposed to this new framework.
+All the previous properties (A-type anomaly, conformal covariance of the Vertex Operators) can be transposed to this new framework.